COOL OFF AT A TENNESSEE WATER ATTRACTION

 Dollywood Splash Country in Pigeon Forge is known for its 30 acres of amazing water adventures and more than 23 water adventure slides and thrill rides.
 The newest venture for the park is RiverRush, Tennessee’s first and only water coaster that opened May 2013.
 It’s the next generation of water coasters as it features the speed of a coaster with the splashing fun of a water ride.
 With thrilling turns, twists and dark, waterlogged tunnels, it will easily be the highlight of the summer.
 Other rides include Big Bear Plunge, a white water rafting ride, Mountain Scream body slide ride, the soak-fest that is Bear Mountain Fire Tower and Mountain Waves that creates constant waves in the 25,000-square-foot wave pool.
 Season passes are available and pays in less than two visits.

-Lake Winnepesaukah Amusement Park & SoakYa Water Park in Chattanooga, named one of “America’s Top Ten Family Amusement Parks” by Travel & Leisure, are now open for summer fun in 2013.
-The amusement rides and the water park, the park’s largest expansion ever, will be open through Aug.
-5. Spend a summer day with family and best friends riding the Cannon Ball or take it easy on the Crazy River.
+Lake Winnepesaukah Amusement Park & SoakYa Water Park in Chattanooga, named one of “America’s Top Ten Family Amusement Parks” by Travel & Leisure, are now open for summer fun.
+Spend a summer day with family and best friends riding the Cannon Ball or take it easy on the Crazy River.
 Moms get free admission on Mondays when accompanied by two children.
 An unlimited ride ticket is $31.95 and includes admission to the amusement park and SoakYa Water Park.

 On your mark!
 Get set!
 Slide!
 Get your adrenaline pumping at Wilderness at the Smokies in Sevierville with a ride on Cyclone Racer.
 The water slide opened in April 2013 and is located in the River Lodge area of the resort.
 Coming off the success of 2012′s exciting water slide, the Wild Vortex, Wilderness at the Smokies introduced the thrilling Cyclone Racer, a slide that has four lanes with each lane about 300 feet.
 Riders experience a 50-foot drop followed by 1,200 gallons of water that flow each minute through the slide.
 Each guest spirals around the course in mere seconds.
 It’s a great way to awaken your competitive spirit with friends and family.